Review by Kathy Kuhl of The Homegrown Preschooler by Kathy Lee Eggers and Lesli Richards

 But Lesli never intended to homeschool or work with preschoolers, until her son was diagnosed with autism.
-She began homeschooling his big sister only to make their schedules flexible enough to get her son into therapy.
+To make their schedules flexible enough to get her son into therapy, she began homeschooling his big sister.
 To their surprise, they loved homeschool.
-When they brought him home, he made progress beyond the experts’ expectations.
+When they decided to homeschool their son, he made progress beyond the experts’ expectations!

 What first drew me to The Homegrown Preschooler was its multi-sensory activities.
 Many children are drawn to them.
-(I still have fond memories of the smell, gloopy texture, and shiny, vivid colors of finger-paint in first grade.)
+I still have fond memories of the shiny, vivid colors and gloopy texture of fingerpaint in first grade.

 Our distractible kids need multisensory activities to keep them engaged.
 Our children with sensory integration challenges also need these activities, as do our children on the spectrum.
 At home we can provide ‘just enough’ stimulation and let them become acclimated to new sensations.

-Preschool homeschool lets us do all those extra activities the therapist suggests.
+Preschool homeschool lets us do more of those extra activities the therapist suggests.
 And if they haven’t, ask!
 Your child’s occupational therapist, speech therapist, and physical therapist can be great sources of activities.
 And yes, Mom and Dad, that “counts” as school.

 Recommendation for homeschooling preschoolers

 I highly recommend The Homegrown Preschooler.
-After it was published, parents began asking them for help planning their weeks and so they also created the curricula (A Year of Playing Skillfully, or A Summer of Playing Skillfully).
+After it was published, parents began asking them for help planning their weeks and so they also created the curricula (A Year of Playing Skillfully and A Summer of Playing Skillfully).
 They also have cool activity kits and bundles.
 So look at it all.
 And listen to their podcast, Play Skillfully.

-And if you’re thinking you don’t have time to read even the book, The Homegrown Preschooler, let me reassure you.
+And if you’re thinking you don’t have time to read this book, The Homegrown Preschooler, let me reassure you.
 It’s readable and well-organized.
 Half of its 200 pages are activities to try, organized topically.
 It’s full of photos of kids in action.

 I’ve never done this before, but I’m so impressed with The Homegrown Preschooler that I’m including an affiliate link below.
 If you purchase anything from The Homegrown Preschooler using this link, 10% of your purchase will help fund this website and newsletter.
 That’s no extra charge to you.
 I appreciate your support.